All Episodes

 His views on the hyperpower, the term that he coined in the 1990s, would appear to conflict with Sarkozy's pro-Atlantic views.

-Uh now, what's wrong with this?
+Now, what's wrong with this?

-Does it ring any bells?
+Does anybody, when you hear the story, does it ring any bells?

-Does it seem like, oh my god, we've been through this before.
+Does it seem like, oh my God, we've been through this before?

-Well, after the French election, we had riots all over the place, and the socialists are out there burning cars.
+Well, after the French election, we had riots all over the place and the socialists are out there burning cars.

 And Sarkozy was getting threats and this kind of thing.